Buyers Agent Commissions Explained for First-Time Shoppers

 Figure out what types of homes and areas will work best for your needs, saving you time and energy on doing this research yourself.

-Set you up with MLS access and help you find homes in your budget.
+Set you up with access to the multiple listing service (MLS) and help you find homes in your budget.
 If you’ve moved areas, the MLS you need now may be different from your previous one, as they vary by location.
 Your budget also may have changed, and how much house you can buy might have changed with it.

 Arrange to walk through homes that especially interest you.
-As they do so, they’ll be able to share insights about the home/area/neighborhood that they know from other showings of the same home or in the same area.
+As they do so, they’ll be able to share insights about the home, area, or neighborhood that they know from other showings of the same home or in the same area.

 Determine an offer price.
-A buyer’s agent is your advocate and will help you figure out the intersection of how much is a realistic and good price for you for this particular house.
+A buyer’s agent is your advocate and will help you figure out the intersection of how much a realistic and good price for you for a particular house is.
 You may want to offer a little more or less depending on the features of the house, and an agent will help you figure out the numbers that make the most sense for you and for this house.

 Write the offer.
 Once you know that number, you need to write the offer in a way that makes the seller likely to accept it.
 Your agent will do that for you.

 Negotiate with the seller.
-Your offer price may be lower than the listed price, at which point your agent will need to negotiate with the seller on your behalf and help them see why their listed price is too high and why your offer price (or something close to it) is reasonable and fair.
+Your offer price may be lower than the listed price.
+At that point, your agent will need to negotiate with the seller on your behalf and help them see why their listed price is too high and why your offer price (or something close to it) is reasonable and fair.

 Handle earnest money and escrow.
 When you make an offer for a house, you need to put the deposit money into escrow until you exit negotiations (and the money is either returned to you or claimed by the seller), or you close on the house (and the money is delivered to the seller.)

 Set a timeline for the deal to close.
-The average timeline for closing with a standard mortgage in April 2021 was about 51 days.
+The average timeline for closing with a standard mortgage is 44 days.
 During that time, you will have several things you need to do to ensure you’re paying a good price for the house.
 Fortunately, your agent will be helping you with several of them.

 Attend inspections.
 Even if you’re buying a home with cash and don’t have to have an official home inspection, do it anyway.
 An inspection will surface current and potential issues that you should be aware of, even if it’s only for informational purposes.